-The Roxy Hotel is here to entertain.
-Music is its lifeblood, and at the heart of it all is the Django, the hotel’s cult subterranean jazz club.
-Upstairs, soulful beats fill the soaring atrium above the iconic brick-backed lounge stage.
-There’s a cinema screening retro films too, along with one of the city’s favourite coffee merchants and a Paul Sevigny nightclub serving expertly crafted cocktails.
-It’s no wonder the creative set flock here like it’s New York’s living room.
-One thing’s for sure: you won’t be lonely (especially with a pet goldfish for the duration of your stay).
+The Roxy Hotel, in New York’s buzzy Tribeca neighbourhood, is here to entertain.
+Music is its lifeblood, from the foot-tapping rhythms of basement jazz club the Django to the soulful beats that fill the atrium above the iconic brick-backed lounge stage.
+Add in a cinema screening retro films, one of the city’s favourite coffee merchants and craft cocktails at Paul Sevigny’s nightclub, and it’s no wonder the creative set flock here like it’s New York’s communal living room.
+One thing’s for sure: you won’t be lonely.

 Get this when you book through us:

 Two free drinks in the Roxy bar or the Django jazz club